wagtail/wagtail/docs/topics/pages.md

 ### Custom Page managers {#custom_page_managers}

 You can add a custom `Manager` to your `Page` class.
-Any custom Managers should inherit from `wagtail.core.models.PageManager`{.interpreted-text role="class"}:
+Any custom Managers should inherit from [ADD TITLE HERE](wagtail.core.models.PageManager):

 ```python
 from django.db import models